owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 Use ``encryption:disable`` to disable your encryption module.
 You must first put your ownCloud server into :ref:`single-user mode <maintenance_commands_label>` to prevent any user activity.

-``encryption:enable-master-key`` creates a new master key, which is used for all user data instead of individual user keys.
-This is especially useful to enable single-sign on.
-Use this only on fresh installations with no existing data, or on systems where encryption has not already been enabled.
-It is not possible to disable it.

 ``encryption:migrate`` migrates encryption keys after a major ownCloud version upgrade.
 You may optionally specify individual users in a space-delimited list.